 1. Microsoft To-Do

-Microsoft To-Do lets you make simple-but-intelligent lists of tasks with reminders.
-Additionally, you can create as many separate lists as you like to keep track of the progress of your various projects.
-This application can be used to keep track of work projects, shopping lists, errands, etc.
+Microsoft To-Do is a straightforward, but intelligent application that allows you to create task lists with reminders.
+It also allows you to create as many lists as you like so you can simultaneously keep track of multiple tasks.
+This application can be used to manage work projects, shopping lists, errands, etc.

-Utilize the My Day feature in To-Do to keep track of daily tasks.
-Projects and To-Do lists can be added to My Day so you can see what you need to accomplish each day at a glance.
-Organize your list and to-do items with due dates and reminders to avoid forgetting anything.
-Note detailed information on your items, such as website addresses.
+- Utilize To-Do’s “My Day” feature to keep track of daily tasks.
+Projects and To-Do lists can be added to My Day so you can see what you need to do at a glance.

 2. OneNote Web Clipper